+You got invited to an RFP - how to respond?
 Responding to an RFP is a unique opportunity for a supplier.
 It's their chance to shine, to show a potential client how they can meet their needs.
-But how do you craft a winning RFP response?
+But how do you actually craft a winning RFP response?
 Here are some key points to consider:

 Understand the Needs: The first step in responding to an RFP is to thoroughly understand the business's needs.
 This means reading the RFP carefully and making sure you understand what the business is looking for.
 If anything is unclear, don't hesitate to ask for clarification.